Semtech (NASDAQ:SMTC) Announces Earnings Results

-Semtech (NASDAQ:SMTC) announced its quarterly earnings data on Tuesday.
-The semiconductor company reported $0.65 EPS for the quarter, beating analysts’ consensus estimates of $0.62 by $0.03, MarketWatch Earnings reports.
+Semtech (NASDAQ:SMTC) released its quarterly earnings data on Tuesday.
+The semiconductor company reported $0.65 EPS for the quarter, beating the consensus estimate of $0.62 by $0.03, MarketWatch Earnings reports.
 The company had revenue of $185.00 million during the quarter, compared to the consensus estimate of $182.89 million.
-Semtech had a net margin of 11.66% and a return on equity of 11.72%.
-The company’s quarterly revenue was up 28.7% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.43 EPS.
+Semtech had a return on equity of 11.72% and a net margin of 11.66%.
+The firm’s revenue for the quarter was up 28.7% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.43 EPS.

-A number of research firms recently commented on SMTC.
-Susquehanna reaffirmed a “hold” rating and set a $71.00 price target on shares of Semtech in a research report on Monday.
-Susquehanna Bancshares reiterated a “hold” rating and issued a $71.00 price target on shares of Semtech in a research note on Monday.
-Needham & Company LLC raised their price objective on Semtech from $86.00 to $88.00 and gave the stock a “buy” rating in a research report on Thursday.
-Roth Capital raised Semtech from a “neutral” rating to a “buy” rating and boosted their price target for the company from $66.00 to $83.00 in a research note on Thursday, June 3rd.
-Finally, Cowen boosted their target price on Semtech from $50.00 to $55.00 and gave the company an “outperform” rating in a research report on Monday, August 23rd.
-Three equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of “Buy” and an average target price of $79.09.
+Several research firms have recently commented on SMTC.
+Oppenheimer increased their price objective on Semtech from $80.00 to $85.00 and gave the company an “outperform” rating in a report on Thursday.
+Piper Sandler reissued a “buy” rating and issued a $84.00 price objective on shares of Semtech in a report on Tuesday, June 29th.
+Needham & Company LLC increased their price objective on Semtech from $86.00 to $88.00 and gave the company a “buy” rating in a report on Thursday.
+Cowen increased their price objective on Semtech from $50.00 to $55.00 and gave the company an “outperform” rating in a report on Monday, August 23rd.
+Finally, Susquehanna restated a “hold” rating and issued a $71.00 price target on shares of Semtech in a research note on Monday.
+Three research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat, Semtech presently has an average rating of “Buy” and a consensus target price of $79.55.

 An institutional investor recently raised its position in Semtech stock.
 Morgan Stanley lifted its stake in shares of Semtech Co.
-(NASDAQ:SMTC) by 117.6% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 104,062 shares of the semiconductor company’s stock after purchasing an additional 56,242 shares during the period.
+(NASDAQ:SMTC) by 117.6% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 104,062 shares of the semiconductor company’s stock after purchasing an additional 56,242 shares during the quarter.
 Morgan Stanley owned 0.16% of Semtech worth $7,158,000 as of its most recent SEC filing.
 Institutional investors own 92.68% of the company’s stock.

 Semtech Corp. engages in the manufacture and supply of analog and mixed signal semiconductor products for high-end consumer, enterprise computing, communications, and industrial equipment.
 The firm operates through the following business segments: Protection, Signal Integrity, and Wireless & Sensing.